kainino0x/webgpu-cross-platform-demo/README.md

 ### Native build

-Build has only been tested on Linux/Mac.
+Build has been tested on Linux/Mac/Win10.

 ```sh
 ./setup_native_build.sh